During my 4-year-long sabbatical, I got an opportunity to serve in a hospice. These moments were some of the most profound and meaningful of my life.

 These top ten regrets expressed by hospice patients can teach us how to start living a better life today:

-- I wish I had taken more risks.
+- I wish I’d taken more risks.

-- I wish I had lived my own dream.
+- I wish I’d lived my dream.

-- I wish I had traveled more.
+- I wish I’d traveled more.

 NEVER POSTPONE JOY!